mucel/Quantifying_bias_in_ai/README.md

 additionally?
 - [x] code the report into Latex (Michalina)

-##### Author contributions to report:
+##### Author contributions to the report:
-Mara: Abstract, introduction, theoretical background, discussion.
+* Mara: Abstract, introduction, theoretical background, discussion
-Michalina: Abstract, introduction, methodology, conclusion
+* Michalina: Abstract, introduction, methodology, conclusion
-Ralfs: Results, analysis and all the visual aids (plots)
+* Ralfs: Results, analysis and all the visual aids (plots)